History of Karnataka: Middle Kingdoms (230 BCE – 1206 CE)

 They were followed by large imperial empires, the Badami Chalukyas, Rashtrakuta Dynasty and Western Chalukya Empire, who had their regal capitals in modern Karnataka region and patronized Kannada language and literature.

 Badami Chalukyas

 The Badami Chalukyas ruled between the 6th and the 8th centuries.
+The Badami Chalukyas began to assert their independence at the decline of the Kadamba kingdom of Banavasi and rapidly rose to prominence during the reign of Pulakeshin II.

+The rule of the Chalukyas marks an important milestone in the history of South India and a golden age in the history of Karnataka.
+The political atmosphere in South India shifted from smaller kingdoms to large empires with the ascendancy of Badami Chalukyas.

 Rashtrakutas

 The Rashtrakutas were originally vassals of the Badami Chalukyas.
 Dantidurga overthrew the Chalukya ruler Kirtivarman II in 735 CE, and established the rule of the Rashtrakuta dynasty.

 During this period, important contributions were made in the field of literature, arts, and mathematics.
 Amoghavarsha I, the most famous king of this dynasty wrote Kavirajamarga, a landmark literary work in the Kannada language.
 Important mathematical theories and axioms were postulated by Mahaviracharya.

 Western Chalukyas

 The Western Chalukyas ruled Karnataka between 973 and 1189 CE.
+In 973, seeing confusion in the Rashtrakuta Empire after an invasion of their capital by the ruler of the Paramara dynasty of Malwa, Tailapa II (a feudatory of the Rashtrakuta dynasty ruling from Bijapur) defeated his overlords and made Manyakheta his capital.

 Western Gangas

 The Western Ganga dynasty was founded around 350 CE, ruling southern Karnataka.
 Their sovereignty lasted from about 350 to 550 CE, after which they ruled as vassals of the Badami Chalukyas, Rashtrakutas, and Western Chalukyas.
 Their rule came to an end after the disintegration of the Western Chalukyas in 1000 CE.

 Though a small kingdom, the Western Ganga contribution to polity, culture and literature of the modern south Karnataka region is considered important.
 The Western Ganga kings showed benevolent tolerance to all faiths but are most famous for their patronage toward Jainism resulting in the construction of monuments in places such as Shravanabelagola and Kambadahalli.
 The kings of this dynasty encouraged the fine arts due to which literature in Kannada and Sanskrit flourished.